clojurists-together/clojuriststogether.org/content/news/2023/July 2023 Project Updates.md

 Map utilities like count and get were already very fast, but the new object model cuts them down even more.

 What's left?
 I'm now ripping apart the jank runtime to add in the tagged object system.
 At the end of the quarter, I'll have holistic benchmarks showing the improvements across the board.
 These benefits, once integrated into jank, will impact every jank object.
-Numbers, strings, vectors, maps, lists, and so on will all be significantly faster to both allocate and use.
+Numbers, strings, vectors, maps, lists, and so on will all be significantly faster to both allocate and use.<br>

+---

 ## Lucene Grep: Dainius Jocas
 Published 15 July 2023.
 Q2 2023 Funding Round Report 1.
-# Clojurist Together Update 1

 ### TL;DR
 It was a little busy lately so my update is a bit uneventful.
 But my summer holidays are coming and I hope to spend some quality time working on making the Lucene library a little easier to use for the fellow Clojurists.

 ### Context
 The goal of the project is to tear apart `lucene-grep` project into a bunch of libraries.
 `lucene-grep` is a CLI app that was created to scratch an itch of making Lucene to be compiled by GraalVM native image during the COVID lockdowns.
 Due to the nature of the effort the code was not designed to be used elsewhere.
 By participating in the Clojurist Together I want to refactor and re-design the existing codebase for reuse.

 ### Updates
 As of now, out of the `lucene-grep` 3 libraries are extracted:
 - [lucene-custom-analyzer](https://github.com/dainiusjocas/lucene-custom-analyzer): data-driven Lucene Analyzers;
 - [lucene-query-parsing](https://github.com/dainiusjocas/lucene-query-parsing): data-driven Lucene Query Parsers;